eunchae-cho/eunchae-cho/README.md

 Hallo 👋
-I am working as a **Fullstack Developer**, currently learning Kotlin and React 🤹‍♂.
+I am working as a 🌱Fullstack Developer, currently learning Kotlin and React 🤹‍♂.

 <!--
 **eunchae-cho/eunchae-cho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.